kentrikos/terraform-aws-eks/README.md

 ## Usage

-#### Two examples have been provided.
+#### An examples has been provided here:
   * **desktop\_private\_VPC** - will deploy an EKS cluster from your desktop in the provided account.

-Depending on your need, go to the appropriate folder and run:
+Depending on your need, go to the appropriate folder provide the needed variables and run:

   * terraform init && terraform apply